The Time Substructure of Jets and Boosted Object Tagging

-So far we have treated all particles as if they travel in a straight line to the detector.
+So far we have been treating all particles as if they travel in a straight line to the detector.
 In reality, a magnetic field is applied to the inner portions of the detector.
 Charged particles move on curved paths in the magnetic field, with radius of curvature proportional to their transverse momentum.
 This results in a path length to the detector which is longer for slower particles.
 If a particle is sufficiently soft, its radius of curvature will be less than half the distance to the detector.
 In this case, it will not hit the detector and is lost.
 This sets the acceptance threshold for the detector, as was mentioned in the Introduction.
 This effect also modifies the sensitivity to slow particles, as the time of flight now varies non-linearly with velocity.
-We include the effect of the 3.8 T CMS magnetic field and show the results in Figure \ref{fig:roc} as well.
+In finding the ROC curve, we include the effect of a 3.8 T magnetic field for a timing detector at a distance of 1.2 meters from the interaction point, which corresponds to the CMS design.
+The result is shown in Figure \ref{fig:roc}.